 Once the overall structure is established, you will need to set out the two main transactions that occur with respect to an "ownership interest"-voting it and selling it.
 Again, the flexibility of the statute is confusing at inception.
 Turning to voting, the first question is at what layer do you want the votes to count.
-If the Members are all members of the LLC (Mothership), are the voting rights at that level, and/or are there matters that belong to the Series within the LLC that need to be handled at the Series level?
-On voting at the LLC (Mothership) level, you must provide for voting on the LLC (Mothership) level because there are certain transactions that require member vote that cannot be approved by the Series within the within the LLC, such as mergers, conversions and interest exchanges, so all of the equity holders need a vote, and you will need to figure out if "class-like" vetoes (i.e. requiring approval series by series, or approval by all of the members without distinction) is appropriate for those "extra-series" transactions.
+If the members are all members of the LLC (Mothership), are the voting rights at that level, and/or are there matters that belong to a Series within the LLC that need to be handled at the Series level?
+On voting at the LLC (Mothership) level, you must provide for voting on the LLC (Mothership) level because there are certain transactions that require member vote that cannot be approved by a Series, such as mergers, conversions, and interest exchanges, so all of the equity holders need a vote, and you will need to figure out if "class-like" vetoes (i.e. requiring approval Series by Series, or approval by all of the members without distinction is appropriate for those "extra-Series" transactions).

-Next, you must think about whether there are matters with respect to the assets in the Series within the LLC that should be controlled by the members associated with that Series, for example, the sale of all or substantially all of the assets in the Series within the LLC.
-Then, are there transactions, such as budgets, borrowings, capital expenditures and management of lawsuits, where you must decide whether they are best handled centrally or in the Series within the LLC.
+Next, you must think about whether there are matters with respect to the assets of a Series within the LLC that should be controlled by the members associated with that Series, for example, the sale of all or substantially all of the assets of that Series.
+Then, are there transactions, such as budgets, borrowings, capital expenditures, and management of lawsuits, where you must decide whether they are best handled centrally or at the Series level?
 Remember also, that as you get further into details of management, the approval process could move from the equity holders to the managers (who may or may not be centralized).
-Then after you decide on who you want to vote on the transactions, you need to figure out by how much.
+Then after you decide who you want to vote for on the transactions, you need to figure out by how much.
 Again, the statute is flexible, which means that you have to think through your percentage of voting structures with care.
 Turning to default rules, you are once again governed by Section 101.609, which will direct you to the main LLC statutory provisions.
 The Series rules say that you can establish voting regimes, but the default rules for voting are in the main LLC statute.